 All of the Bank's borrowings are fixed in terms of maturity.
-The Bank had no amortizing advances as of December 31, 2019, and none of the advances can be called for earlier repayment at the discretion of the issuer.
+The Bank had no amortizing advances as of December 31, 2020, and none of the advances can be called for earlier repayment at the discretion of the issuer.

 The Bank takes each of these preceding issues into consideration when measuring its liquidity position.
 Specific measurements include the Bank's cash flow position from the 30-day to 90-day horizon, the level of volatile liabilities to earning assets and loan to deposit ratios.
 Additionally, the Bank "shocks" its cash flows by assuming significant cash outflows in both non-certificate and certificate deposit balances.
-At December 31, 2019 and 2018, each measurement was within predefined Bank guidelines.
+At December 31, 2020 and 2019, each measurement was within predefined Bank guidelines.

 To supplement its liquidity position, should the need arise, the Bank maintains its membership in the FHLB where it is eligible to obtain both short and long-term credit advances.
-As of December 31, 2019, the Bank can borrow up to approximately \$1.217 billion to meet its borrowing needs, based on the Bank's available qualified collateral which consists primarily of one-to-four-family residential mortgage loans, certain multifamily residential property and commercial mortgage loans.
+As of December 31, 2020, the Bank can borrow up to approximately \$1.296 billion to meet its borrowing needs, based on the Bank's available qualified collateral which consists primarily of one-to-four-family residential mortgage loans, certain multifamily residential property and commercial mortgage loans.
 The Bank can pledge other mortgage loans and assets as collateral to secure additional borrowings.
-Additionally, through the Federal Reserve Bank of Boston ("FRBB"), the Bank can borrow up to \$19.6 million through the discount window based on the Bank pledging its home equity loan portfolio.
+Additionally, through the FRBB, the Bank can borrow up to

+\$16.9 million through the discount window based on the Bank pledging its home equity loan portfolio.
 The Bank can pledge other mortgage loans and assets as collateral to secure additional borrowings with the FRBB.
-At December 31, 2019, the Bank had \$505.2 million in advances outstanding from the FHLB and had \$711.5 million in available unused capacity (net of accrued interest on outstanding advances).
-This compares to an unused capacity of \$538.7 million at December 31, 2018.
-The FHLB unused capacity increased in 2019 as a result of the decrease in borrowings and an increase of \$71.7 million in gross FHLB capacity during this period, as the Bank continued to pledge additional collateral.
-At December 31, 2019, the Bank did not have any advances outstanding at the FRBB.
+At December 31, 2020, the Bank had \$408.0 million in advances outstanding from the FHLB and had \$887.7 million in available unused capacity (net of accrued interest on outstanding advances).
+This compares to an unused capacity of \$711.5 million at December 31, 2019.
+The FHLB unused capacity increased in 2020 as a result of the decrease in borrowings and an increase of \$78.6 million in gross FHLB capacity during this period, as the Bank continued to pledge additional collateral.
+At December 31, 2020, the Bank did not have any advances outstanding at the FRBB.

-At December 31, 2019, the Bank had capital of \$247.2 million, or 9.5% of total assets, as compared to \$212.6 million, or 8.8% of total assets, at December 31, 2018.
-During 2019, stockholders' equity increased by \$34.6 million due primarily to net income for the period of \$38.9 million, partially offset by the declaration of dividends of \$2.18 per share, which reduced capital by \$4.7 million.
-Beginning January 1, 2018, equity securities (except those accounted for under the equity method of accounting or those that result in consolidation of the investee) are measured at fair value with changes in fair value recognized in net income.
-On January 1, 2018, \$6.7 million in unrealized gains on equity securities available for sale held at December 31, 2017 were reclassified from accumulated other comprehensive income to undivided profits as a cumulative-effect adjustment (Refer to Note 3 to the Consolidated Financial Statements for more details).
-Total capital at December 31, 2019 and 2018 included \$10.3 million and \$5.8 million, respectively, of after-tax unrealized gains in the Bank's equity securities portfolio, included in undivided profits.
+At December 31, 2020, the Bank had capital of \$292.9 million, or 10.3% of total assets, as compared to \$247.2 million, or 9.5% of total assets, at December 31, 2019.
+During 2020, stockholders' equity increased by \$45.7 million due primarily to net income for the period of \$50.8 million, partially offset by the declaration of dividends of \$2.47 per share, which reduced capital by \$5.3 million.

 The Bank is subject to minimum capital maintenance requirements.
 Regulatory guidelines define the minimum amount of qualifying capital an institution must maintain as a percentage of risk-weighted assets and average total assets.
-The Bank's ratios exceeded these regulatory capital requirements in both 2019 and 2018 (Refer to Note 15 to the Consolidated Financial Statements for more details).
+The Bank's ratios exceeded these regulatory capital requirements in both 2020 and 2019 (Refer to Note 15 to the Consolidated Financial Statements for more details).

-During 2019, the Bank declared dividends of \$2.18 per share which included a \$0.60 special dividend declared in the fourth quarter.
-In comparison, in 2018, the Bank declared dividends of \$1.92 per share that also included a \$0.50 special dividend.
-The Bank's dividend payout ratio, which is calculated by dividing dividends per share by earnings per share, was 12.0% for 2019 as compared to 13.5% for 2018.
+During 2020, the Bank declared dividends of \$2.47 per share which included a \$0.70 special dividend declared in the fourth quarter.
+In comparison, in 2019, the Bank declared dividends of \$2.18 per share which included a \$0.60 special dividend.
+The Bank's dividend payout ratio, which is calculated by dividing dividends per share by earnings per share, was 10.4% for 2020 as compared to 12.0% for 2019.